-If you have given notice on your current role this may mean you are temporarily out of work so you could consider a temporary role to fill the void.
+If you have given notice on your current role this may mean you are temporarily out of work, so you could consider a temporary role to fill the void.
 Our article here talks about the potential benefits of temping.
-However we would advise that the availability and scope of these roles and their relevance to your skillset is uncertain during these unprecedented times.
+However, the availability and scope of these roles and their relevance to your skillset is uncertain during these unprecedented times.

 Increased use of Telephone Interviews

-During the outbreak and during the period that Companies are returning to normal, many will seek to use technologies to limit face-to-face contact and increase their efficiency.
+During the outbreak and whilst companies return to normal circumstances, many will seek to use technologies to limit face-to-face contact and increase their efficiency.
 Take a look at our recent blog giving tips on how to master this.

 Increased use of Skype/ Video Interviews